-The Throttle Switch [11] feeds back the throttle signals to the appropriate Readout Supervisors from the L1 trigger system, the L1 de-randomisers in the front-end electronics and components in the data-driven part of the DAQ system in case of imminent buffer overflows.
+The Throttle Switch [14] feeds back the throttle signals to the appropriate Readout Supervisors from the L1 trigger system, the L1 de-randomisers in the front-end electronics and components in the data-driven part of the DAQ system in case of imminent buffer overflows.

-Figure 6 shows the TFC architecture in detail.
+Figure 6 shows the TFC architecture in more detail.
 Several Readout Supervisors are connected to the trigger decision units to be able to run stand-alone tests with physics triggers.
-There is one Throttle Switch for throttle signals that throttle the L0 trigger, and one Throttle Switch for throttle signals that throttle the L1 trigger.
-The TFC distribution network is based on the RD12 Trigger, Timing, and Control (TTC) system [2] used by all four LHC experiments.
+There is one Throttle Switch for throttle signals that throttle signals that throttle the L0 trigger, and one Throttle Switch for throttle signals that throttle the L1 trigger.
+The TFC distribution network is based on the RD12 Trigger, Timing, and Control (TTC) system [4] used by all four LHC experiments.
 The TTC system distributes the timing, trigger, and control information optically on two serial channels.
-Channel A is a low-latency channel that allows transmitting a one-bit trigger signal at 40 MHz.
-Channel B can transmit two different types of broadcasts, which includes six or 16 bits of user defined information.
-The LHCb TFC system utilises the TTCtx for the conversion of the TTC signal from electrical to optical.
+Channel A is a low-latency channel that allows transmission of a one-bit trigger signal at 40 MHz.
+Channel B can transmit two different types of broadcast, which can include 6 or 16 bits of user defined information.
+The LHCb TFC system utilises the TTC Transmitter (TTCtx) for the conversion of the TTC signal from electrical to optical.
 TTC receiver chips (TTCrx) incorporated in the front-end electronics receive the TTC signals and decode the channel A and the channel B information.